See & Do

 Pisaq Archaeological Site

 High above the village stands the largest fortress city of the Incas and one of the largest of ancient America.
-It is a stupendous complex of the finest Inca stonework, all guarded by walls, gates, and towers.
+It is a stupendous complex of the finest Incan stonework, all guarded by walls, gates, and towers.
 Inside, there are many attendant buildings; baths and storehouses; exceptional flights of terracing; and an array of tombs.
 The site features examples of almost every aspect of Incan architecture, with religious, administrative and residential constructions.

-Ollantaytambo stands out as one of the most ingenious examples of Inca constructions and is quite literally a living ancient town.
-In contrast to similar urban sites that were “abandoned” after the Spanish conquest, the Ollantaytambo has been continuously inhabited since its Inca construction.
+Ollantaytambo stands out as one of the most ingenious examples of Incan constructions and is quite literally a living ancient town.
+In contrast to similar urban sites that were “abandoned” after the Spanish conquest, Ollantaytambo has been continuously inhabited since its Inca construction.
 Water flows through original street canals just as it has for centuries.
 Some buildings have been

 modified and now appear colonial, but the design of Ollantaytambo remains at large unchanged.